Life • 11/07/2022

 2. What Is A Good Habit I Want to Start?

 You can also use your self-improvement journal to start a good habit.
 What kind of positivity would make your life more enjoyable?
 You could eat healthier foods, meditate with crystals to amplify positive energy or drink more water.
-Write about why your new habit matters and what you hope to achieve with it to make this prompt more actionable.
+Write about why your new habit matters and what you hope to achieve to make this prompt more actionable.

 3. What Life Experiences Should I Give Myself Grace For?